bigobject-inc/dynamic_chart_demo/README.md

 ## default demo charts
 The default sample view consisted of four dynamic spline charts.

-Please use http post to send a json data to the websocket server (127.0.0.1:8000/pub)
+Please use http post to send a json data to the websocket server 127.0.0.1:8000/pub , channel "/data"

 An example json: